Wednesday, December 17, 2008

 For optimal multi-organ functioning and longevity, hey!, 7-8 cents/day is a fraction of the cost of the triple-shot-latte from Peet's coffee (~$5 + gas) I frequently indulge in (though much much less now BTW).

 Of course Dr. Davis has already talked about the non-toxicity of Vitamin D in his practice (consisting of thousands of patients).
-Personally, I have never witnessed an elevated blood calcium (unless the patient had a parathyroid tumor and/or had very low Magnesium (less than 1.6-1.8 mg/dl)).
+Personally, I have never witnessed an elevated blood calcium (unless the patient had a parathyroid tumor and/or had very low Magnesium (less than 1.6-1.8 mg/dl) and/or low Free T4 T3).

 Another expert on Vitamin D dosing is Dr. Cannell of the non-profit Vitamin D Council in California.
 Several years ago, he co-authored a fabulous CME (continuing medical education) piece for health care providers.
 Physicians (like RNs and PharmDs and RDs) need to collect educational units called CMEs annually to keep up with medical advances and treatments.